 The smoothness of the outlines depends on the number of pixel samples used.
-Increase the number of pixel samples used.
-Increase the number of pixel samples used.
+Increase the number of pixel samples for smoother lines.

-AIR provides several methods of generating outlines, which can be divided into two broad categories - image-based methods and object-based methods.
+AIR provides several methods of generating outlines, which can be divided into two broad categories image-based methods and object-based methods.